ServiceNowNextExperience/photobooth/README.md

 2. Photobooth Core
 https://github.com/ServiceNowNextExperience/photobooth-core
-The core application for photobooth including tables and flows.
+The core application for photobooth including tables, flows and a REST api endpoint for posting images.